Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-create-notebook.md

 Now it's time to write *real* code to operate on *real* data.
 In this exercise, you will load a CSV file containing 100 rows with data regarding flight delays at a selection of U.S. airports on October 1, 2018.
 From the data, you will answer the following questions:

-- What is the mean delay time?
+- What was the mean (average) delay time?
 - How many flights arrived more than 10 minutes late?
 - What was the longest delay for any flight on that date?